Chunkys0up7/MCP/docs/Tasks_27th_May.md

 ## Code Tidy Up Checklist (from codeReview, 30 May)

-- [ ] 1.
+- [x] 1.
 Decide and clarify the primary UI stack (React or Streamlit); remove unused UI dependencies from backend/frontend as appropriate.
+(React is now primary UI, Streamlit deprecated in docs.
+Next: remove Streamlit from requirements and codebase.)
 - [ ] 2.
 Move all test scripts from `scripts/` to `tests/` directory; ensure all tests are discoverable by pytest.
 - [ ] 3.
 Implement missing/incomplete DB CRUD and relationship tests.
 - [ ] 4.
 Refactor all hardcoded credentials (DB, Redis, etc.) to use environment variables; ensure `.env` is loaded in all entry points.